pixelbutterfly/stash_vertex_normals/README.md

 for Blender's lack of a "lock normals" option similar to Maya's.
 Lock normals stops the vertex normals from updating while the mesh is edited.
 Stash Normals doesn't do this, but rather provides a workaround by storing the normals as a color attribute and copying that data back to the normals at a later time.

-# Why do you need this?
+# Why do you need it?

 Usually Blender's default behavior of constantly updating the normals is exactly what you want.
 However, there are some practical uses for normal hacking.